KonstantinosAng/blockchain-developer-bootcamp-final-project/README.md

 > Calculate current winning reward.

 > Find the winner.

+> Refund all tickets before the lottery ends.
 ```

 <!-- [//]: # (below line is for horizontal line DO NOT DELETE) -->